 There are 23 commercially fished tuna stocks of skipjack, yellowfin, bigeye, albacore and bluefin.
 This map highlights how much tuna is fished in each ocean region.
 The bigger the circle, the bigger the catch.

 The governments of fishing nations collectively manage all stocks of tuna.
 Learn about these regional management bodies or "RFMOs."

-In terms of how vessels fish, 64% of the catch is made by purse seining (nets), 12% by longline vessels and 9% comes from pole-and-line vessels.
+In terms of how vessels fish, 65.7% of the tuna catch is made by purse seining (nets), 10% by longline vessels and 7.8% comes from pole-and-line vessels.
 The rest comes from less-common fishing gears.
 All fishing methods can lead to bycatch, however, and we have rated each for its environmental impact.
 ISSF is working with scientists and fishing experts on projects that address these challenges.

 This method has a high bycatch rate: bycatch is more than 20% of a vessel’s catch.*